These you set like a mouse trap. Battery operated, so place it wherever you like.

 1. A "flow" which CAN be turned off with an automatic shut off valve

 2. And a "flood" which CAN'T be turned off, just mitigated with early detection.

 Alarms without Automatic Shut Off Valve

-This model makes the best water alarm list because it can be daisy-chained.
+First off, this model makes the best water alarm list because of the HONEYWELL name.

 This is my choice by the sump pump or water heater or interior AC unit

 or right next to the kids vaporizer on their bedroom floor during cold season,

 or along the base board of that exterior wall that gets an ice dam every winter.